Skip to main content

 Unsupported CSV changes:

-• Editing any value under the columns for Product Title, SKU, Variant ID, Type, the regular product Price, or Compare at Price.
+• Editing any value under the columns for Product Title, SKU, Variant ID, Product Type, the regular product Price, or Compare at Price.
 If you want to edit these, only do this in your Shopify admin on the products themselves or with a Bulk Edit before downloading your custom prices CSV.

 • Changing the order of any of the columns on your CSV, or removing some.

-Not seeing discounts on storefront shortly after uploading.
+Not seeing discounts on storefront shortly after uploading?

 Did this answer your question?